Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 # Federal Bureau of Investigation's Crime Data Explorer

-The FBI's Crime Data Explorer (CDE) aims to provide transparency, create easier access, and expand awareness of criminal, and noncriminal, law enforcement data sharing; improve accountability for law enforcement; and provide a foundation to help shape public policy with the result of a safer nation.
-Use the CDE to discover available data through visualizations, download data in .csv format, and other large data files.
+"The FBI's Crime Data Explorer (CDE) aims to provide transparency, create easier access, and expand awareness of criminal, and noncriminal, law enforcement data sharing; improve accountability for law enforcement; and provide a foundation to help shape public policy with the result of a safer nation.
+Use the CDE to discover available data through visualizations, download data in .csv format, and other large data files."

 ## Working Question: